“In learning you will teach, and in teaching you will learn.” ― Phil Collins

 In ancient times, teachers were highly revered for their understanding, wisdom, and insight.
 Although our modern age has yet to reawaken to the vital role teachers play in the welfare of our society, as educators, we are part of a legacy of seekers and transmitters of truth that reaches back through the centuries.
 Understanding this, you have a responsibility to the future as a carrier of the light from the past into the future.
 As such, you will become both inspired and committed to living impeccably for the betterment of the world.
 This is not something you should take lightly; teachers need to set the example for their students to follow.
 This is the true legacy of teaching, or as the 14th Dalai Lama reminds us, “Share your knowledge.
 It is a way to achieve immortality.”

-So, if you’re undecided about setting out on the teacher’s path, either through the Chopra Center or another university or institution, recognize the incredible untapped potential that exists in teaching others.
+So, if you’re undecided about setting out on the teacher’s path, either through Chopra or another university or institution, recognize the incredible untapped potential that exists in teaching others.
 Few experiences are as gratifying and fulfilling as hearing that what you have taught impacted or transformed the life of a student for the better.